ColumPaget/Mimeguard/README.md

 This is a utility that attempts to provide a 'firewall' for mail files.
 It allows the user to create policies governing which files are allowed within mails.
 It can also analyze OLE documents for macros, PDF documents for javascript or embedded files, RTF documents for embedded files, and HTML documents for various untrusted URLs.
 I created it after seeing too many virus-checkers allow files ending in extensions like .exe, .js, .bat, and so on, or word documents containing macros, or whatever.

-Mimeguard is intended to process email files, returning 'true' (exit code 0) if the file passes all checks, and 'false' (some non-zero exit code) if it fails a check.
+Mimeguard is intended to process email files, returning 'true' (exit code 0) if the file passes all checks, and 'false' (some non-zero exit code, can be set using the 'exit' configure option) if it fails a check.
 It's designed to be run from a script that takes actions on the basis of these exit codes.
 It also prints out a report of which files it passed/failed as it runs.

 Mimeguard reads documents and determines three mime-type values.
 Firstly there's 'content-type' which is the mime-type that a document claims to be, for instance when email headers claim that the email body, or an attachment, is 'text/html'.
 Next is 'extn-type' which is the mime-type implied by the file extension of the document (if it has one).
 Finally there's 'magic-type' which is the mime-type implied by the first few bytes of the file (which is usually a 'magic value' identifying the file type).
 Mimeguard checks these three types.
 If these don't match then the document is considered 'evil', otherwise checking continues to a number of configurable tests.
 At the end of these tests the document will be considered 'evil' or 'safe' and the program exits with a return value (zero for safe, non-zero otherwise).